top of page

 After more than 10 years of research, Purina scientists discovered the primary cat allergen can be reduced when cats eat a diet containing a specific protein found in eggs.

 This protein safely binds and blocks Fel d 1 in cats’ saliva and this inactive Fel d 1 gets transferred to the hair when grooming.
-This is a safe, feline-friendly approach and does not interfere with with Fel d 1 production or change the cats’ overall physiology.
+This is a safe, feline-friendly approach and does not interfere with Fel d 1 production or change the cats’ overall physiology.

 Of cats fed this egg ingredient, 97% showed decreased levels of active Fel d 1 on their hair and dander.
 On average, there was a 47% reduction of active Fel d 1 on cats’ hair beginning with the third week of feeding the diet.